Jacob-Duhaime/jacob-duhaime.github.io/about.md

 layout: page
 title: About this blog
 description:
-feature_image: images/aboutpage.jpg
+feature_image: images/aboutpage1.jpg
 ---

-**Jacob Duhaime** is a

-well...

-something

-I'll fill this out eventually, I promise

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-*Thank You for reading!*
+**Jacob Duhaime** is a Computer Science and Mathematics Student from the University of Rhode Island.
+He is also a lifelong Musician and aspiring Audio Engineer.

+#### jacob@jacobduhaime.com